Kyriosity/read-write/readme+/dev/.net/readme+/cs-hints.md

 + chessGame.Move = ("c5", "Sicilian Defence", DateTime.Now);
 ```

 Unrestricted tuples, named or not, will be great helpers for prototyping code contracts until they solidify into interfaces and definitions.
-And with C#12 you can define tuples in namespaces:
+And with C#12 you can define tuples in namespaces (in global using too):

 ```csharp
 using Book = (string title, short year, (string Name, string Surname) author);